DiegoG1019/WebWatcher/README.md

 Extensions are loaded at startup before commands and watchers are loaded, but after Serilog

 ### Output channels
-- The log channel id is in `Program.cs` in the log configuration Chain Call Make sure to comment the Telegram Bot sink, or else you will face plenty of errors.
+- The log channel id is in the settings file and is defaulted to null.
+Meaning it will be disabled unless otherwise configured.
-Alternatively, you can add your bot to channels you own and use their Id instead.

 ### Watch Routines
 In order to make more Watch routines, simply create a class that implements IWebWatcher and decorate it with the `Watcher` attribute